-When you run a cell, its code is executed, and all operations within are performed.
-You can only run a whole cell, not a sub-section of the cell or a specific line of code.
+When you run a cell, its code is run, and all operations within are performed.
+You can only run a whole cell, not a subsection of the cell or a specific line of code.
 Cells can consist of one or multiple lines of code.

 To manually stop a cell that is being run, click Kernel > Interrupt.
 You can also click the square stop button in the toolbar.

 To the left of each code cell is an In [ ] element.
-If the cell has not yet been run, or if a previously run cell has been cleared of its output, the bracket will be empty.
-While the cell is being run, it will contain an asterisk: In [*].
-When a cell has completed running, its In [ ] bracket will be populated with a number that indicates the order of cells that have been run.
+If the cell has not yet been run, or if a previously run cell has been cleared of its output, the bracket is empty.
+While the cell is being run, it contains an asterisk: In [*].
+When a cell has completed running, its In [ ] bracket is populated with a number that indicates the order of cells that have been run.
 Because cells in a notebook can be run in any order and can be run multiple times, the In [ ] numbers in a notebook's cells may not be in sequential order.

 Markdown cells maintain an In [ ] element until they are run, at which point the element disappears and the cell's content becomes rich text.